Job Search Terminal

 Browser Job Board Scanner (Claude and Codex Integration)

 An optional feature for users with Claude Desktop or Codex Chrome.
 An agent browses visible job-board results on your behalf and writes discovered jobs directly into Job Search Terminal — no copy-paste required.
-Supported browser-board sources are LinkedIn, Wellfound, and Work at a Startup.
+Supported browser-board sources are LinkedIn, Wellfound, Work at a Startup, Glassdoor, Indeed, and Monster.

 How it works:

-- Ask Claude or Codex to scan LinkedIn, Wellfound, or Work at a Startup
+- Ask Claude or Codex to scan LinkedIn, Wellfound, Work at a Startup, Glassdoor, Indeed, or Monster

 - The agent reads your target roles and location preferences from the JST database